gsause/SC200-Study-Notes-2024/README.md

 Total course material time of all modules: **56 hrs**

-Let's consider you allocate **2 hours every day** and add 0.5 hour for research and practice on every session, it would take **30 days** if you stick with the plan.
+Let's consider you allocate **2 hours every day** and add 0.5 hour for research and practice on every session, it would take **30 days** to complete this course with above.